samirsalman/SongLyricsGenerator/README.md

 ![star](https://img.pngio.com/small-star-3-200-x-200-making-the-webcom-black-star-small-png-200_200.png)

 ## Description
 Song Lyrics Generator is an RNN model, it is able to predict a song lyrics starting from an input string.
-A RNN model is a Deep Learning model, designed for Sequence-based tasks.
+An RNN model is a Deep Learning model, designed for Sequence-based tasks.
 The problem of generating the lyrics of a song from an input is modeled as predict next word multiple times, from the input to a fixed length text.

 ## Data
 The data used in this project is aviable at https://www.kaggle.com/paultimothymooney/poetry.
-The dataset contains different song lyrics of multiple artist, like:
+The dataset contains different song lyrics of multiple artists, like:
 > Kanye West, Lil Wayne, Adele, Beatles

 Song Lyrics Dataset contains a file for each artist and each file contains different song lyrics of the artist.
 The total number of artists is 49.